Myrtus communis

-Myrtus communis, the common myrtle or true myrtle, is a species of flowering plant in the myrtle family Myrtaceae.
-It is an evergreen shrub native to southern Europe, North Africa, Western Asia, Macaronesia, and the Indian subcontinent, and also cultivated.
+Myrtus communis, the common myrtle or true myrtle, is an Old World species of flowering plant in the myrtle family, Myrtaceae.
+It forms an evergreen shrub.

+Description

 The plant is an evergreen shrub or small tree, growing to 5 m tall.
 The leaves are 2–5 cm long, with a fragrant essential oil.

 The flowers are white or tinged with pink, with five petals and many stamens that protrude from the flower.
-The fruit is an edible berry, blue-black when ripe.
+The fruit is an edible berry that is blue-black when ripe.

+Distribution and habitat

+The species is native to southern Europe, North Africa, Western Asia, Macaronesia, and the Indian subcontinent.

+Cultivation

+This species and the more compact M. communis subsp. tarentina have won the Royal Horticultural Society's Award of Garden Merit.
+They are hardy but prefer a sheltered position in full sun.